 Which leads me to the next point.
 Aside from the big Constitutional law concepts, dual sovereignty has very practical ramifications.
 If you are facing a case where both the local law enforcement and federal agents are involved in an investigation, it is imperative that your attorney keep tabs and remain in contact with both sets of investigators and prosecutors.
 If there are going to be two prosecutions, understanding the posture and timing of each case is critical.
 It plays into both strategy and tactics of how to craft a defense, whether to go to trial, which case you wish to try first, how to structure motions that need to be run, the list goes on and on.
 Just make sure the lawyer knows how to handle these situations.

-Bottom Line: If you or a loved one is facing criminal charges in state or federal court or both, do not hesitate to contact me for a free consultation.
+Bottom Line: If you or a loved one is facing criminal charges in state or federal court or both, do not hesitate to contact me for a confidential consultation.
 I can be reached at (323) 633-3423 or via the secure contact form on this page.